homalg-project/CAP_project/FreydCategoriesForCAP/README.md

 ## Adelman categories

 Adelman categories provide a universal way of turning an additive category into an abelian category.

-## Additive closures

-Additive closures provide a universal way of equipping a given Ab-category with finite direct sums.

 #### Paper (describing the underlying algorithms)